erkkaervice/.dotfiles/README.md

 **Zsh Completion Issues**: You might need to run `compinit -i` once if you encounter completion problems after a new install.

+**Git Passphrase Repetition**: Ensure the `.ssh_agent_init` file is linked and being sourced, and that you entered your passphrase when the script first prompted you.

 ---

 ## License

-This project is licensed under the [MIT License](LICENCE.txt) - see the LICENSE file for details.
+[cite_start]This project is licensed under the [MIT License](LICENSE.txt) [cite: 1] - see the LICENSE file for details.